Table of Contents

+How were people saved in the Old Testament?
 There has been only one way of salvation for people throughout the ages, and that is through faith in God.
-In the Old Testament, people believed in the blood of animal sacrifices and in the New Testament people believed in the blood of Christ for the Old Testament sacrificial system pointed forward to the ministry of Christ on the cross ( Hebrews 10:1-10).
+In the Old Testament, people believed in the blood of animal sacrifices.
+And in the New Testament, people believed in the blood of Christ that the Old Testament sacrificial system pointed forward to ( Hebrews 10:1-10).

 After accepting God’s love, we are to share it with the world.
-In 1 John 3:1 the beloved disciple says, “Behold, what manner of love the Father hath bestowed upon us.”
-Words fail to express the depth of that eternal, changeless love, and with John we are to invite men to “behold” and accept it.
+In 1 John 3:1, the beloved disciple says, “Behold, what manner of love the Father hath bestowed upon us.”
+Words fail to express the depth of that eternal, changeless love.
+Therefore, with the apostle John, we are to invite men to “behold” and accept it.

 In His service,